 Even at a safe place like your home, where you can assure no one is spying on you, the internet providers keep track of what you’re doing online.
-In addition to being tracked by social networking sites and ISPs, the most interesting fact is that they make money out of your personal information – selling the consumers’ profiles as data directories for marketing and influencing masses.
+In addition to being tracked by social networking sites and ISPs, the most interesting fact is that they make money out of your personal information – selling the consumers’ profiles as data directories for marketing and influencing the masses.

-Over the span of years, VPN technology has evolved in its significance from something “nice to have” to “must-have” for everyone who spends time browsing online.
+Over the span of years, VPN technology has evolved in its significance from something “nice to have” to a “must-have” for everyone who spends time browsing online.
 The common concerns behind this rise in VPN popularity include digital privacy, data vulnerability, protection against prominent companies selling their user’s information externally for multiple reasons, etc. As a matter of fact, there is a list of reasons why people now regularly use VPNs than ever before, and we have tried to jot some of them down in this article.
-With the advent of faster internet connection like cox internet that enables 24×7 connectivity with the digital world, the information in each device is also vulnerable to innumerable threats.
+With the advent of faster internet connections like cox internet that enables 24×7 connectivity with the digital world, the information in each device is also vulnerable to innumerable threats.

 Can VPN Work on All Devices?

-Yes, VPN is needed for all the devices starting from cell phones and laptops to tablets, etc. VPN apps also are available for Windows, macOS, Android, and iPhones.
+Yes, VPN is needed for all devices starting from cell phones and laptops to tablets, etc. VPN apps also are available for Windows, macOS, Android, and iPhones.
 However, it is relatively difficult to connect on cellular connections because it takes an intense amount of effort to capture smartphone data.
-Still, some intelligence agencies and law enforcing authorities make use of mobile data or expert tools to crack the content shell open.
+Still, some intelligence agencies and law enforcement authorities make use of mobile data or expert tools to crack the content shell open.

 Where does a VPN fail?

 There are scenarios and conditions where even a VPN cannot be of help.
 For example, cookies let companies keep track of your internet activities even when you are not on their website anymore.
 Another bad news is that not all devices can get VPN apps to secure their functionality, including certain smart gadgets and some games that can connect with Wi-Fi.
-However, there are methods to ditch that too, where you use a VPN protected internet.
+However, there are methods to ditch that too, where you use a VPN-protected internet.

 Where does a VPN become crucial?